expFlower/vodafone/exercise1/README.md

 ## Start-up

-To get started, after you clone this repo, run `docker-compose up -d` and then visit http://localhost/
+To get started, after you clone this repo, run `docker-compose up -d` and then visit http://localhost:8080/

 Please note that we are using docker-compose file format 3.7, please ensure that your docker engine is at 18.06.0+

 Please see [docker-compose file versions](https://docs.docker.com/compose/compose-file/compose-versioning/) for more details

+Ports used:

+8080: HTTP - redirects to HTTPs
+8443: HTTPS - Supports both TLS v1.2 and v1.3

+3306 - Standard MySQL/ Maria DB

 ### Design notes: